 Check herbicide labels to ensure that the products are active against the desired weeds.
-Using herbicides in rotation crops may reduce populations of hard-to-control weeds in tobacco fields.
-The table on page 68 is a relative summary of herbicide performance for the majority of weeds found in fluecured tobacco fields in Virginia.
+The table on page 68 is a relative summary of herbicide performance for the majority of weeds found in flue-cured tobacco fields in Virginia.

 Soil Texture and Organic Matter Content - Herbicide rates should increase as percent organic matter increases and as soil texture changes from coarse to fine.
 However, the lowest recommended rate should always be used when percent organic matter is less than 1%, regardless of soil texture.
 The soil textures listed in herbicide labels and recommendations are as follows: Coarse Soils - sands, loamy sands, and sandy loams; Medium Soils - sandy clay loams, loams, silt loams, and silts; Fine Soils - clay loams, silty clay loams, and clays.
-The percent organic matter of your soils can be determined by taking a soil sample and submitting it to a soils laboratory for analysis.
+The percent organic matter of your soils can be determined by taking a soil sample and submitting to a laboratory for analysis.